dolthub/dolt/go/performance/utils/benchmark_runner/README.md

 }
 ```

-`Servers`: The server defintions to run the benchmark against.
+`Servers`: The server definitions to run the benchmark against.
 Accepts Dolt and MySQL configuratiosn.

 `ScriptDir`: The directory of the TPCC testing scripts